plocket/ALKilnReview/CONTRIBUTING.md

 ### Logging

-`./lib/utils/log.js` takes care of logging information of various kinds (normal, debug, error) to the command line in ways we hope are useful.
+`./lib/utils/log.js` and `./lib/utils/reports.js` take care of logging information of various kinds (normal, debug, error) to the command line in ways we hope are useful, as well as building files to store the same information.
 We should probably find a logging library instead, but this is what we have for now.
 An important feature is that it ensures the messages clearly belong to ALKiln and not to some other process.

 ### session_vars.js

 The `./lib/utils/session_var.js` file keeps track of what you might otherwise think of as environment variables.
 We like to think of them as constants, but some of them do need to go through functions, so for consistency we get them all through functions.
-Also because it was easier to test them when they are functions.
+Also because it is easier to test them when they are functions.

 ### Setup and takedown logic

 All of the setup and takedown logic is in the `./lib/docassemble` directory.
 It is named after the docassemble API code that is in there.
 Also, setup and takedown interact very closely with docassemble and the docassemble server.

-Other files also use the docassemble API functions, so this folder is in a bit of a messy position.

 ### Bash commands

-When you `npm run` the scripts in our `./package.json` you can setup, run, or takedown tests.
-We are working on converting this to a command line tool to avoid some complexity in GitHub actions, increase security, and align more with what this framework has grown into.
-(TODO: Define this better)
+When you `npm run` the scripts in our `./package.json` you can setup, run, or take down tests.
+It is a command line tool to avoid some complexity in GitHub actions, increase security, and align with what this framework has grown into.

-### GitHub composite action
+### GitHub composite actions

-Our `./action.yml` is a [composite action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action).
-The users/developers let it do most of the work for them.
+Our `./action.yml` and `action_for_github_server/action.yml` are [composite actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action).
+The users/authors/developers let it do most of the work for them.
 It installs npm, installs our repo, then uses our repo to set up the tests, run the tests, generate and save reports, errors, and screenshots, and clean up the tests.

 ### Internal tests

-We have our own docassemble package in our repo to test our own end-to-end tests.
-Most of what the package needs is in `./docassemble`.
-That docassemble package is what the test setup pulls into the docassemble server.
-Our internal end-to-end cucumber tests are `.feature` files that are stored in `./docassemble/ALKilnTests/data/sources`.
-The interview (online form) `.yml` files that those `.feature` files use are also deep in the `./docassemble` package.
-You probably won't be touching the interview files.
-If you get curious, feel free to ask us.
+We have our own docassemble package inside our repo to test our own code.
+That is what our test setup installs on Suffolk's docassemble server.
+Those internal `.feature` tests are in `./docassemble/ALKilnTests/data/sources/*.feature`.
+The `.yml` interview (online form) files we test with those are in `./docassemble/ALKilnTests/data/questions/*.yml`.

+The `.feature` tests, like our user's tests, are written in Gherkin, a syntax cucumber uses.
+The "code" in there relies on the functions set up in `./lib/steps.js`.
+See [the documentation](https://assemblyline.suffolklitlab.org/docs/alkiln/writing) for examples.

 There are other files the docassemble package needs, like `./setup.py`, so if you see them around, don't worry about them.

 Our unit tests are in `./tests/unit_tests` and their filenames end in `.test.js`.
-Like the cucumber tests, they use chai for assertions.
+Like some of the cucumber Steps, they use chai for assertions.
 The fixtures for the tests are also contained in that folder and end in `.fixtures.js`.

-If you want to know the commands, you can go to the [instructions for running tests](#running-internal-tests).
+If you want to run the tests, you can go to the [instructions for running tests section](#running-internal-tests) in this README.

-### Files that you don't need to look at
+### Files that you probably don't need to look at

 `index.js` and `world.js` are short files that cucumber needs.